ramclen/documenting-dev/blog-posts/understanding-redux/understanding-redux.md

 ## What is redux?

 I will try to keep simple.
-Redux is a small library to store the central state make and make it predictable.
+Redux is a small library to store the central state and make it predictable.
 For that purpose it use functional programming paradigm concepts.

-It keep control of how you manipulate the state giving you three basics concepts for it, `Actions`, `Reducers` and `Store`.
+It keeps control of how you manipulate the state giving you three basics concepts for it, `Actions`, `Reducers` and `Store`.

-Redux just let you follow an unidirectional data flow state modifications, and it start by `Actions`. `Actions` send the data to the correct `Reducer` and `Reducers` modify the state.
+Redux just let you follow a unidirectional data flow state modifications, and it starts by `Actions`. `Actions` send the data to the correct `Reducer` and `Reducers` modify the state.

 ## Wait wait... actions? reducers? state?

 Ok, I will try to give you few keys to understand this concepts:

-- [Actions](https://redux.js.org/basics/actions) are basically the definition of the change that you are going to made in the state.
+- [Actions](https://redux.js.org/basics/actions) are basically the definition of the change that you are going to make in the state.
 They are the responsible to take and pass the information to the proper reducer.
-For that actions return a plain javascript object.
-The only value needed by redux is `Type` the rest of them are up to you.
+For that actions, return a plain javascript object.
+The only value needed by redux is `Type`, the rest of them are up to you.
 Type is used by Redux to identify the correct reducer.

 ```ts
 // Example of a plain object returned by an Action